-- Utilise the PRS Renters Reform Bill to seek progress on our PRS priorities - More ambitious interventions in the PRS, moving away from piecemeal national changes to a more strategic approach. - A full, national register of PRS homes and landlords, with the opportunity to pilot the Rugg Review proposal for 'property MOTs' for PRS homes - Seek devolved powers to designate areas for selective landlord licensing, arguing for Scottish models of security of tenure - Lobby for greater resources to enforce and raise standards in the private sector. - Greater influence over the welfare system, including piloting the linking of payments of Housing Benefit/housing element of Universal Credit to the condition of properties, especially given COVID-19 impacts. - Additional powers for local authorities to intervene, especially where the safety and security of our residents is at risk from the effects of poor housing or rogue landlords, or where we can see ways to remove barriers to delivering the new homes we need.
+- Utilise the PRS Renters Reform Bill to seek progress on our PRS priorities - More ambitious interventions in the PRS, moving away from piecemeal national changes to a more strategic approach. - A full, national register of PRS homes and landlords, with the opportunity to pilot property checks and property improvement plans, some link between property conditions and Housing Benefit/housing element of Universal Credit, and an exit route for landlords who cannot or will not improve poor properties. - Seek devolved powers to designate areas for selective landlord licensing, arguing for Scottish models of security of tenure - Additional powers for local authorities to intervene, especially where the safety and security of our residents is at risk from the effects of poor housing or rogue landlords, or where we can see ways to remove barriers to delivering the new homes we need.